 In considering privacy, data protection, and freedom of information laws, we need to consider normative and ethical issues as well as legal ones.

 Privacy is something we all seem to want in some cases and all seem to be willing to give up in others.
 “Privacy is an important, but illusive concept in law.
 The right to privacy is acknowledged in several broad-based international agreements.
-Article 12 of the Universal Declaration of Human Rights and Article 17 of the United Nations International Covenant on Civil and Political Rights both state that, ‘No one shall be subjected to arbitrary interference with his privacy, family, home or correspondence, nor to attacks upon his honour and reputation.
+Article 12 of the Universal Declaration of Human Rights and Article 17 of the United Nations International Covenant on Civil and Political Rights both state that, ‘No one shall be subjected to arbitrary interference with his privacy, family, home or correspondence, nor to attacks upon his honor and reputation.
 Everyone has the right to the protection of the law against such interference or attacks’” (Stratford & Stratford, 1998).

 Stratford and Stratford note, “The term “privacy” does not appear in the U.S. Constitution or the Bill of Rights.
 However, the U.S. Supreme Court has ruled in favor of various privacy interests-deriving the right to privacy from the First, Third, Fourth, Fifth, Ninth, and Fourteenth Amendments to the Constitution” (1998).